Phil Smith Fellows and Professors

 Department of Economics

-Dr. William J. Luther is an assistant professor of economics, director of the American Institute for Economic Research’s Sound Money Project, and an adjunct scholar with the Cato Institute’s Center for Monetary and Financial Alternatives.
+William J. Luther, Ph.D., is an assistant professor of economics, director of the American Institute for Economic Research’s Sound Money Project, and an adjunct scholar with the Cato Institute’s Center for Monetary and Financial Alternatives.
 The Social Science Research Network currently ranks him in the top five percent of business authors.

-He has published articles in leading scholarly journals, including Journal of Economic Behavior and Organization, Economic Inquiry, Public Choice, Journal of Institutional Economics, and Quarterly Review of Economics and Finance.
+Dr. Luther has published articles in leading scholarly journals, including Journal of Economic Behavior & Organization, Economic Inquiry, Public Choice, Journal of Institutional Economics, and Quarterly Review of Economics and Finance.
 His popular works have appeared in The Economist, Forbes, and U.S. News & World Report.
-He has been cited by major media outlets, including Fox Nation, NPR, TIME Magazine, VICE News, RT, and the Washington Examiner.
-Luther earned his master’s and Ph.D. degrees in Economics at George Mason University and his BA in Economics at Capital University.
+His work has been featured by major media outlets, including NPR, The Wall Street Journal, The Guardian, TIME Magazine, National Review, Fox Nation, and VICE News.
+Dr. Luther earned his master’s and Ph.D. degrees in Economics at George Mason University and his B.A. in Economics at Capital University.

 Cheryl Burke Jarvis, Ph.D.